Frequently Asked Questions

 • Since 1995, Varsity Spirit has partnered with Walt Disney World to host seven events annually at thWalt Disney World® Resort, in Orlando, Florida.
 In 2018, Disney built The AdventHealth Arena at the ESPN Wide World of Sports Complex, the first building in the world designed specifically for cheerleading, dance and band competitions, to accommodate more spirit athletes and coaches than ever before.

 • Since 1983, Varsity Spirit has partnered with ESPN to broadcast cheerleading and dance around the world.
-Varsity Spirit produces 10 hours of programming each year that ESPN and ESPN2 broadcast around the world.
+Varsity Spirit produces over 10 hours of programming each year that ESPN and ESPN2 broadcast around the world.
 Click here to see our ESPN Air Dates for this season!

 How many cheerleaders are there in the world?